Horde-Of-Greg/Elsa/docs/ARCHITECTURE.md

 const service = new TagService(mockTagRepo, mockUserRepo);
 ```

 Always use this pattern when a class depends on other services or repositories.
+The important part is we can inject mocks, this is why using defaults are fine, and a good junction between convenience and flexibility.

 ### Definition/Instance Split (Commands)